sudo yum install haproxy

-HAProxy is a very fast and decent tool to achieve high availability, load balancing.
-It can work with TCP and HTTP-based applications.
-Most of the websites require very high uptime for their websites, which can't be possible with a single server setup.
-It is required to set up high availability environment which can be managed with single server failure.
+HAProxy is a fast and useful tool for high availability and load balancing that can work with TCP and HTTP-based applications.
+Most websites require very high uptime, which isn’t possible with a single server setup.
+Therefore, it is necessary to set up a high-availability environment that can be managed with a single server failure.

-Following are the steps to install HAProxy on Centos.
-Load Balancer will transfer the request to the webserver and distribute the traffic to balance the load.
+Following are the steps to install HAProxy on Centos, after which the Load Balancer will transfer the request to the web server and distribute the traffic to balance the load.

 # sudo yum install haproxy